Peter Langridge

 Chris provides a strategic lead for teams providing support to global wheat breeding programmes at RAGT.
 This includes genotyping, genomics, glasshouse services, end-use quality testing, and pathology.
 He is also responsible for both internal and collaborative research and development as RAGT strive to improve their understanding of wheat genetics and to be more efficient in their breeding processes.

-ROBERT TUBEROSA
+ROBERTO TUBEROSA